mtingers/acidmesh/README.md

 * A tree is a sequence of inputs that are stored in order of input and reference a wordbank item.
 * Each tree holds references to previous and next items.
-* It is stored in "containers", which provide a quick way to determine if a word is in a tree at a given depth (another binary tree with referencing the tree's wordbank item).
+* A tree is stored in "containers", which provide a quick way to determine if a word is in a tree at a given depth.
+* A container is another binary tree referencing the tree's wordbank item.
 * Depth refers to the index of the order of the input sequence.
+For example, a chain of input: "Hello," "World!": "Hello," is at depth 0 while "World!" is at depth 1.

 ![test](/doc/chart0.png)